rust-lang/rustc-dev-guide/src/debugging-support-in-rustc.md

 * Rust compiler will emit DWARF for a virtual table, and this `vtable` object will have a `DW_AT_containing_type` that points to the real type.
   This lets debuggers dissect a trait object pointer to correctly find the payload.
-E.g., here's such a DIE, from a test case in the gdb
+  Here is an example of such a DIE, from a test case in the gdb
   repository:

   ```asm